cal-itp/benefits/docs/configuration/transit-provider.md

 ## Cleanup

-Once the agency is live in production, there are some cleanup steps to take.
+Once the provider is live in production, there are some cleanup steps to take.

 ### Remove test group in production Littlepay

 The customer group that was created in production Littlepay for testing purposes can be deleted.

-### Update agency configuration in test environment
+### Update provider configuration in test environment

-The agency's configuration in the test environment should be updated to change the production values back to the QA values for its steady state going forward.
+The provider's configuration in the test environment should be updated to change the production values back to the QA values for its steady state going forward.

 - Littlepay config
   - Environment